gully/decotengu/doc/design.rst

 which should sum to `100%`, it has switch depth attribute, which indicates the deepest depth at which gas mix can be used.

-The decompression stops information is extracted from dive steps by :class:`decompression table coroutine <decotengu.DecoTable>` as instances of :class:`DecoStop class <decotengu.engine.DecoStop>`.
+The decompression stops information is stored by :class:`decompression table <decotengu.DecoTable>` as list of :class:`DecoStop objects
+<decotengu.engine.DecoStop>`.

 .. code::
    :class: diagram